Instructions for Authors

 Abstract should be informative and completely self-explanatory, briefly present the topic, state the scope of the experiments, indicate significant data, and point out major findings and conclusions.
 The abstract should be 150 to 300 words in length.
 Complete sentences, active verbs, and the third person should be used, and the abstract should be written in the past tense.
 Standard nomenclature should be used and abbreviations should be avoided.
 No literature should be cited.

-Following the abstract, about 3 to 10 key words that will provide indexing references should be listed.
+Following the abstract, about 3 to 7 key words should be listed.